-NC State aims to reach climate neutrality by 2050 — a goal that was developed following the university’s 2008 signing of the American College and University President’s Climate Commitment.
-Signed by more than 650 colleges and universities, this national pledge challenges campuses to recognize their climate impact and work to reduce campus emissions.
+2008: NC State’s climate neutrality goal was adopted following the university’s signing of the American College and University President’s Climate Commitment (now administered by Second Nature).
+This national pledge challenges campuses to recognize their climate impact and work to reduce campus emissions.

 - Avoid emissions-intensive activities